ci4rail/docs/docs/_includes/content/modusio/quick-start-guide.md

 When using Wifi, supply the ModuSio by a power supply, capable of delivering 12V..24VDC, 5W.
 Use contacts 5+6 and 7+8 to supply the power.
 Polarity doesn't matter.

 ![Wifi connection]({{ '/user-docs/images/edge-solutions/modusio/modusio-wifi.svg' | relative_url }}){: style="width: 100%"}

+The green LED on the {{ page.product_name }} is flashing to indicate power is ok and firmware is up and running.

 {% include content/modusio/quick-start/initial-config.md %}